mctigger/tensorcontainer/README.md

 ## Contributing

 We welcome contributions!
-RTD is a research project focused on advancing PyTorch tensor container patterns.
+Tensor Container is a learning project for exploring PyTorch internals and tensor container implementations.

 ### Development Setup